giorgosrigas/genre_classification/README.md

 # genre classification
-MLFLOW PIPELINE (Wandb for experiment tracking)
+MLflow and Wandb Use for ML inference pipeline creation and experiment tracking